 Yes.
-The girls at St Mary’s have regular interaction with both girls and boys from nearby schools through our busy recreational calendar, which includes events such as activity afternoons, sporting days and picnics, and in the older years, socials and river cruises.
+The girls at St Mary’s have regular interaction with both boys and girls from nearby schools through our busy recreational calendar, which includes events such as activity afternoons, sporting days and picnics, and in the older years, socials and river cruises.

-In Years 7 – 10 there are two girls to each room.
-In Years 7 and 8, the girls change room mates each term, and in Years 9 and 10, they change room mates each semester, to ensure that they maintain a wide circle of friends.
+In Years 7 to 10 there are two girls to each room.
+In Years 7 and 8, the girls change room-mates each term, and in Years 9 and 10, they change room-mates each semester, to ensure that they maintain a wide circle of friends.

 In Year 11, a large portion of the girls enjoy single rooms, although some rooms are still shared between two girls.
 The girls rotate between a shared room and a single room each semester.